mrmidaw/house-marketplace-react/README.md

 ## Geolocation

-The listings use Google geocoding to get the coords from the address field.
-You need to either rename .env.example to .env and add your Google Geocode API key OR in the CreateListing.jsx file you can set geolocationEnabled to "false" and it will add a lat/lng field to the form.
+The project use google geolocation.
+By default, it is off and manual input of latitude and longitude is used.
+To enable address auto detection, you need to:
+- insert Google Geocode API key in the ENV file
+- in the CreateListing.jsx file.line 9 => change 'false' to 'true'
 ## Firebase

 You should create firebase.config.js file in src folder with recommended parameters (rules.txt)